CiscoDevNet/terraform-provider-aci/docs/resources/relation_to_intra_epg_contract.md

 }

 ```
-The configuration snippet below shows all possible attributes of the Relation To Intra Epg Contract.
+The configuration snippet below shows all possible attributes of the Relation To Intra EPG Contract.

 !> This example might not be valid configuration and is only used to show all possible attributes.